ayshahrah/seg/index.md

 ### Learning Process

 To get the full advantage of this guide, we highly recommend you to first select a role from the specialized tracks listed above.
 Then, begin the following process: learning, practicing, networking, and teaching.
+This process should be a life-long journey for developing knowledge and skills in any domain.

 ![](Slide9.JPG "Methodology")